northeastern-rc/rc-public-documentation/docs/source/using-discovery/globus.rst

 Globus is a data management system that you can use to transfer and share files.
-Northeastern has a subscription to Globus, and you can setup a Globus account with your myNortheastern credentials.
+Northeastern has a subscription to Globus, and you can setup a Globus account with your Northeastern credentials.
 If you have another account, either personal or through another institution, you can also link your accounts.

 Globus Account Set Up
 ======================

-Use the following instructions to setup an account with Globus using your myNortheastern credentials.
+Use the following instructions to setup an account with Globus using your Northeastern credentials.

 1. Go to `Globus <https://www.globus.org>`_.
 2. Click **Log In**.
 3. From the Use your existing organizational login, select **Northeastern University**, and then click **Continue**.
-4. Enter your myNortheastern username and password.
+4. Enter your Northeastern username and password.
 5. If you do not have a previous Globus account, click **Continue**.
 If you have a previous account, click Link to existing account.
 6. Check the agreement checkbox, and then click **Continue**.
 7. Click **Allow** to give Globus permissions to access your files.